Xyaren/homeassistant-magentatv/README.md

 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant

+## Docker considerations
+In order to receive events from the mediareceivers, the integration needs to create a server listening on port 11223.
+Make sure this port is reachable from the receivers.
+In case of homeassistant running in docker ( except running in `host` mode), this requires mapping port 11223 to the outside.

 ## Adding a Receiver

 1. Get your Telekom user id